-In this Post we will be learning how to do technical analysis in share market with help of various tools and indcators.
+In this Post we will be learning how to do technical analysis in share market with help of various tools and indicators.

-Technical analysis helps in making your trade to be better positioned, in comparision of doing just blind trade.
-Therefore, in this post we will be discussing the most important technical analysis tools that can help taders as well as investors.
+Technical analysis helps in making your trade to be better positioned, in comparison of doing just blind trade.
+Therefore, in this post we will be discussing the most important technical analysis tools that can help traders as well as investors.

 So, let us begin and learn them one by one

 If you are a day trader or want to do intraday trading in market first thing to remember is Support and Resistance .The Concept of support & resistance possibly the most important aspect of technical analysis in market .Most of the technical analyst uses this to make entry and exit while trading in market.

 Support is a price level of a stock where there will be more buyers than sellers.
 Whenever any stock start falling S1 or support level 1 is the first price level where you will see halt or pause.
 It does not mean at all that price would sustain there and than move in upward direction.

 The price of a stock depends upon the trend .
 If there is downtrend than at S1 it will stop for a while and than fall eventually.
 The reason for any stock to move upwards from it support is rise of demand due to falling share price .